erlerobot/erle_gitbook_unixintroduction/annex_ii_a_new_erle_terminal/README.md

 ```
 inet addr:11.0.0.1
 ```
 At this point we are going to make en4 work in the same id that erle does.
-We are going to connet them.
+We are going to make them work in the same sub-network.
 Type in your computer terminal:
 ```
 sudo ifconfig en4 11.0.0.2